runicscribe/worldbuilding-docs/dae-machina/culture/organizations/daalfae_caravans.md

 Every year and a half, meets with Northern Foothills tribe at site of great annual gathering (every other one of these also includes Great plains and Eastern Valley).
 Travels with Northern Foothills for about a month following this meeting.
-When their schedules align also meets up with Crescent Route (Irregular cadence, avgeraging twice every three years)
+When their schedules align also meets up with Crescent Route (Irregular cadence, avgeraging twice every three years) Less traditionalist than the Great Plains Tribe, but otherwise quite similar.

+Generally poor relations with the local Ael'daal, as each consider the other to be stealing from their land.

 Mostly Deer 'fae